gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 ## Onwards

-If you like what you see, go and evaluate Gimlet.
-It is just a few clicks.
+If you like what you see, sign-up to the Gimlet SaaS early Access program.
+It takes only a few clicks.

 [Sign up now!](https://forms.reform.app/p5JfBA/early-access/nbZ6Go)